-NST aim to ensure that all staff and volunteers have a responsibility to provide a safe environment in which children and young people can learn and be protected from harm.
+All staff and volunteers have a responsibility to provide a safe environment in which children and young people can learn and be protected from harm.

 Promoting the welfare of our children and young people is everyone's responsibility.
 Everyone that comes into contact with our children and families has a role to play in identifying concerns, sharing information and taking prompt action.